Wednesday, August 24, 2022

 Moshe continues to relate his plight, as pronounced by YHVH: "Go up to the top of Pisgah, and lift your eyes toward the west, the north, the south, and the east; behold it with your eyes, for you shall not cross over [ta'avor] this Jordan.
 But command Joshua, and encourage him and strengthen him; for he shall go over [ya'avor] before this people…" (3: 27,28 italics added).
 Just before Moshe's death on Mount Nevo (Nebo), called here “Avarim” (32:49) - the Mount of Crossing - he is once again reminded by his Elohim, "I have caused you to see it [the land] with your eyes, but you shall not cross over [ta'avor] there" (34:4 italics added).
 In Psalm 106:32 this story is repeated: “They angered him also at the waters of strife, so that it went ill with Moses for their sakes [ba’a’vu’ram]” (italics added).
 The singular form “(ba)avu’r” literally means “one who has been caused to pass over”.
 Thus, even a common preposition such as “for someone’s sake” is rooted in e.v.r – i.e. “crossing or passing over” - pointing to the centrality of this term and to an active force, or agent, outside of one’s self who, as this preposition shows, acts as the Prime Cause.

-In our text, the covenant and the commandments are not 'passed over' either.
+The covenant and the commandments are not 'passed over' in our text either.
 In his discourse, Moshe elaborates extensively on these issues.
 YHVH made another covenant with the Children of Yisrael, "in the land of Moab besides the covenant which He made with them in Horeb… that you may enter [le'ov'recha] into covenant with YHVH your Elohim" (Deut.
 29:1,12 italics added).
 Thus, in “entering” this covenant they were literally "crossing" into it.
 "Transgressing" YHVH's commandments, according to 26:13 is also referred to as "crossing".
 Some of these commandments are: "When a man has taken a new wife, he shall not go out to war or be charged [ya'avor] with any business…" (24:5 italics added), and "There shall not be found among you anyone who makes his son or his daughter pass through [ma'avir] the fire…" (18:10 italics added).
 "For this commandment which I command you today is not too mysterious for you, nor is it far off.
 It is not in heaven, that you should say, `Who will ascend into heaven for us and bring it to us, that we may hear it and do it?'
 Nor is it beyond [meh’ever] the sea, that you should say, `Who will go over [ya'avor] the sea for us and bring it to us, that we may hear it and do it?’
 But the word is very near you, in your mouth and in your heart, that you may do it" (30:11-14 italics added).
 According to these words, it appears that fulfilling Elohim's Word does not necessarily require a physical crossing or passing over; it is simply a matter of turning inwardly, to that which He has already deposited there (see Rom.
 8:11).

 Finally, "And it shall be, on the day when you [plural] cross over [ta'avru] the Jordan to the land which YHVH your Elohim is giving you, that you shall set up for yourselves large stones, and whitewash them with lime.
 You shall write on them all the words of this law, when you have crossed over [be'ovre'cha], that you may enter the land which YHVH your Elohim is giving you, a land flowing with milk and honey, just as YHVH the Elohim of your fathers promised you.
 Therefore it shall be, when you [plural] have crossed over [be'ovre'chem] the Jordan, that on Mount Ebal you shall set up these stones, which I command you today…" (27:2-4 italics added).
-Thus, the "crossing over" is to be marked by stones that were to be a testimony of a genuine "crossing over" and a “change over” undertaken by the Hebrews, the 'People of Transition'!
+Thus, the "crossing over" is to be marked by stones that were to be a testimony of a genuine "crossing over" and a “changeover” undertaken by the Hebrews, the 'People of Transition'!

 The root e.v.r, however, is also being applied to the enemies of Yisrael.
 Prior to the actual crossing, Yehoshua sent two spies to Yericho (Jericho).
 These two were pursued by men who themselves had to cross the Yarden’s "fords”.
 These “fords” are “ma’a’barot,” literally, “that which enables passage” (ref.
 Josh.
 2:7).